Bogotá savanna

 The Bogotá savanna is a montane savanna, located in the southwestern part of the Altiplano Cundiboyacense in the center of Colombia.
 The Bogotá savanna has an extent of 4251.6 km2 and an average altitude of 2650 m.
 The savanna is situated in the Eastern Ranges of the Colombian Andes.

 The Bogotá savanna is crossed from northeast to southwest by the 375 km long Bogotá River, which at the southwestern edge of the plateau forms the Tequendama Falls (Salto del Tequendama).
-Other rivers, such as the Subachoque, Bojacá, Fucha, Soacha and Tunjuelo Rivers, tributaries of the Bogotá River, form smaller valleys with very fertile soils dedicated to agriculture and cattle-breeding.
+Other rivers, such as the Subachoque, Bojacá, Fucha, Soacha and Tunjuelo Rivers, tributaries of the Bogotá River, form smaller valleys with very fertile soils utilized for agriculture and cattle-breeding.

 Before the Spanish conquest of the Bogotá savanna, the area was inhabited by the indigenous Muisca, who formed a loose confederation of various caciques, named the Muisca Confederation.
 The Bogotá savanna, known as Muyquytá, was ruled by the zipa.
 The people specialised in agriculture, the mining of emeralds, trade and especially the extraction of rock salt from rocks in Zipaquirá, Nemocón, Tausa and other areas on the Bogotá savanna.
-The salt extraction, a task exclusively of the Muisca women, gave the Muisca the name "The Salt People".
+The salt extraction, a task exclusively of the Muisca women, gave the Muisca the name "The Salt People."

-In April 1536, a group of around 800 conquistadors left the relative safety of the Caribbean coastal city of Santa Marta to start a strenuous expedition up the Magdalena River, the main fluvial artery of Colombia.
-Word got around among the Spanish colonisers that deep in the unknown Andes, a rich area with an advanced civilisation must exist.
-These tales bore the -not so much- legend of El Dorado; the city or man of gold.
-The Muisca, skilled goldworkers, held a ritual in Lake Guatavita where the new zipa would cover himself in gold dust and jump from a raft into the cold waters of the 3000 m high lake to the northeast of the Bogotá savanna.